Failure of Esakia's theorem in the monadic setting: Failure of Esakia's theorem for

 \section{Failure of Esakia's theorem for $\mipc$}

-In this final section we show that the monadic analogue of Esakia's theorem fails.
-In fact, we prove a stronger result: not only $\mgrz$ is not the largest modal companion of $\mipc$, but $\mipc$ has no largest modal companion at all!
+In this section we show that the monadic analogue of Esakia's theorem fails.
+In fact, we prove a stronger result: not only is $\mgrz$ not the greatest modal companion of $\mipc$, but $\mipc$ has no greatest modal companion at all!
 We do this by establishing that $\LKur$ is a modal companion of $\mipc$.
 Since $\mgrz\vee\LKur=\mgrz\vee\GKur$ (see \cref{prop:comparison LKur and GKur:item2}) and $\GKur$ is not a modal companion of $\mipc$ (see \cref{thm:GKur not modal comp Kur}), the result follows.

 To see that $\LKur$ is a modal companion of $\mipc$, we require the following lemma which shows that each finite $\mipc$-frame $\F$ can be realized as the skeleton of a $\LKur$-frame $\G$.
 Intuitively, $\G$ is constructed by adding to $\F$ a copy of its maximal layer so that each maximal element of $\F$ is $E_R$-related to its copy and the set of these new elements is $E$-saturated in $\G$.